Home » Blog » Unit Studies » Westward Expansion Unit Study

 The Westward Expansion Unit Study Projects

 Here’s what the kids came up with.
-As usual, I’m not only pleased, but very surprised at their ingenuity and eagerness to do a good job.
-Give ’em and inch and they’ll take a mile – that’s a good thing in this case!
+As usual, I’m pleased and surprised at their ingenuity and eagerness to do a good job.
+Give ’em an inch, and they’ll take a mile – that’s a good thing in this case!

 Mahayla: 6th Grade